SenpaiHunters/SpotOn/Arc Boosts - SpotOn/icons/README.md

       "128": "images/icon128.png"
 ```
 If you want more than 1 icon to use, I use all of them but in this /icons I'll just upload the `icon64.png`

+You'll need to add the file `/icons` into your extenstion, just like we did in `/fonts`